threefoldfoundation/info_sdk/src/develop/code/kubernetes/code_kubernetes.md

 - Create (or identify and use) an overlay network that spans all of the nodes needed in the solution.
 - Identify which nodes are involved in the Kubernetes cluster, master and worker nodes.
 - Deploy Kubernetes virtual machines.
-- Ceploy the Kubernetes cluster.
+- Deploy the Kubernetes cluster.

 #### Create an overlay network of identity a previously deployed overlay network

 Each overlay network is private and contains private IP addresses.
-Each overlay network is deployed in such a way that is has no connection to the public (IPv4 or IPv6) network directly.
-In order to work with such a network, a tunnel needs to be created between the overlay network on the grid and your local network.
-You could find instructions how to create a network [here](code_network.md).
+Each overlay network is deployed in such a way that it has no connection to the public (IPv4 or IPv6) network directly.
+In order to work with such a network a tunnel needs to be created between the overlay network on the grid and your local network.
+You can find instructions how to create a network [here](code_network.md).